 Tandia's exposure to changes in currency exchange rates shall be controlled by limiting the unhedged foreign currency exposure to 15% of foreign liability balances.

-For the year ended December 31, 2023, Tandia's exposure to foreign exchange risk is within policy.
+As at December 31, 2024, Tandia does not have significant exposure to changes in foreign currency exchange rates.